 - you have been seizure-free for at least 6 months but had a seizure after decreasing medication under your physician’s advice and supervision.
-You may drive once you have resumed taking your previous medication at the prescribed dosage.
+In this case, you may be eligible for a reduced waiting period to have your license returned once have resumed taking your previous medication at the prescribed dosage.

 If your doctor has already submitted a report to the Ministry, then you will usually receive a request from the Ministry either to provide detailed medical information within a reasonable time frame or to have your license suspended.
 This is usually the case, which allows the Ministry to confirm whether a suspension is warranted.
 Alternatively, the Ministry may choose to send a notice of suspension with a letter of explanation instead.

 When reinstating your licence or appealing the decision to suspend your licence, you may consider the following options:

 - You may submit further medical information with the aid of your physician.

 - The Ministry requires a detailed favourable report from a treating physician or specialist on the physician’s letterhead.
 The report must be specific to the condition reported and the history details already on file.
 Provide all the details of your condition including history, treatment, compliance, control and the results of any tests or investigations.
 The report should include:

 - the results of all investigations initiated by the doctor,